Speed Racer: Speed Racer Enterprises

 Due to Speed Racer Enterprises, the original 1967 series made a comeback through reruns on MTV, broadcast in the early morning hours.
 In 1993, the series was rebroadcast in syndication concurrently with a new American-created remake.
-Since all the rights were now under Speed Racer Enterprises, all references to the original rights holder, Trans-Lux, were removed.
+Since all the rights were then under Speed Racer Enterprises, all references to the original rights holder, Trans-Lux, were removed.
 Therefore, the opening sequence included an entirely recreated logo, which most people are familiar with today; however when Speed Racer Enterprises authorized Volkswagen to use Speed Racer in a July 1996 GTI commercial, J.J.
 Sedelmaier faithfully replicated the look of the original episode title cards, including the original logo.
+In October 2002, DIC Entertainment acquired worldwide entertainment rights for the series, consisting of broadcast, merchandising and licensing.

-This is the version that later aired on the Cartoon Network in the late afternoon (and later on in late night/overnight) programming, and it is also the version released on Region 1 DVD.
-This version can also be seen on the streaming video service Hulu.
+This is the version that later aired on the Cartoon Network in the late afternoon (and later on in late night/overnight) programming, and it was also the version of the series that was first released on Region 1 DVD.

 In December 2013, Tatsunoko gained all rights to the Speed Racer franchise, retroactively as to May 2011, as part of a settlement of lawsuits between Speed Racer Enterprises and the animation studio.
 Tatsunoko had claimed that SRE had exceeded its contractual rights in continuing to license the property after 2011.